hanjingo/doc/NOTE/CSAPP/chapter1.md

-All information in a system including disk files, programs stored in memory, user data stored in memory, and data transferred across a network is represented as a bunch of bits.
+All information in a system, including disk files, programs stored in memory, user data stored in memory, and data transferred across a network, is represented as a bunch of bits.
 The only thing that distinguishes different data objects is the context in which we view them.

 ![1_3](res/1_3.png)